luizbgomide/sovereign/arcane-traditions.md

 ### Healer Arts

-Healer Effort is equal to one plus their Heal skill level plus the highest of their Int or Cha, to a minimum of one point.
+Healer Effort is equal to one plus their Heal skill level plus the highest of their INT or CHA, to a minimum of one point.

 All Healers are trained in the Healing Touch art, but may develop other techniques with time.